paulomarquesc/beegfs-template/README.md

 * **beeGfsMasterVmName:** Management (master) BeeGfs VM name.
 Default Value: `beegfsmaster`
 * **VMSize:** sku to use for the storage nodes - only premium disks VMs are allowed.
 Default Value: `Standard_DS4_v2`
 * **VMImage:** VM Image.
 Default Value: `CentOS_7.5`
+* **vnetCreatNew** Creates a new vnet when True or just use an existing one if False.
+When using dnsDomainName parameter, it is mandatory that you use an already existing vnet with name resolution already in place with the beegfs master 'A' record configured beforehand.
+Default value: `True`
 * **vnetRG:** Resoure group name where the virtual network is located.
 Defaults to deployment Resource Group.
 Default Value: `none`
 * **vnetName:** Vnet name.
 Default Value: `beegfs-vnet`
 * **subnetName:** Subnet name where BeeGFS components will be deployed to.
 Default Value: `beegfs-subnet`